nesfit/fitcrack/INSTALL-Docker-Custom.md

-# Deploying Fitcrack server using a Docker build
+# Deploying Fitcrack using a custom Docker build

 This document describes how to prepare and run a custom Docker build of Fitcrack server.